SEO Link Acquisition: Piggyback Link Building

 Sort by DR (Domain Rating)

-If there are not that many domains pointing at the site under analysis, you can probably just do your work from within Ahrefs.
-If there are a lot, you are probably better off exporting the report and working with it in Excel.
+If there are a lot of domains that look like good targets, you are probably better off exporting the report and working with it in Excel.

 Find Do-follow Links

-Ahrefs will show you how many of the links on a referring domain are do-follow vs no-follow.
-You can go ahead and ignore the ones that are no-follow.
-Note that there is nothing wrong with no-follow links (although they do not pass PageRank).
-They are actually a good way to balance out a backlink profile and serve other valuable purposes.
-For the purposes of this post, we do not want to waste time on them.
+Note that there is nothing wrong with no-follow links (although they do not pass PageRank7).
+They are actually a good way to balance out a backlink profile and people will still follow them to your site.
+For the purposes of this post however, we do not want to waste time on them.

 Look for Obtainable URLs